Tour Accounting Invoice Processing: Settlement Workflow

 Structured Extraction Helps Tour Teams Standardize the Mess Before Cleanup Starts

-That is the point where automation becomes credible.
-The useful job is not "do the settlement for me."
-It is turning mixed invoices, receipts, and support files into consistent rows before nightly review or post-tour cleanup starts.
-That matters because the manual burden is usually not the accounting logic itself.
+Automation is useful when it turns mixed invoices, receipts, and support files into consistent rows before nightly review or post-tour cleanup starts.
+It should prepare the evidence for review, not make the settlement decision.
+The manual burden is usually not the accounting logic itself.
 It is the rekeying, renaming, sorting, and chasing required to make scattered paperwork reviewable.

 A tool built for invoice data extraction can help at exactly that point.
 Invoice Data Extraction lets a team upload documents, describe what to extract in a natural-language prompt, and download structured Excel, CSV, or JSON output.
 In a tour workflow, that can mean standardizing vendor name, invoice number, invoice date, service date, city, venue, show date, currency, tax, total, and line items from mixed PDFs, JPGs, PNGs, receipts, and multi-page files into one dataset that is easier to review before settlement or during cleanup.